tvrjuana/forecasting-air-pollution-beijing/README.md

 <br>
 RMSE: 51.19 μg/m3

-Most of test set observation fall within the 95% confidence interval except for one outlier at `2017-01` meaning that the true population lies within (interval here) and a 5% chance that it does not lie within that range.
-On average it was off by 51.19 μg/m3.
+The model performed fairly well for the Wanliu station, most of the observations are within the 95% confidence interval except for one at `2017-01`.
+The standard deviation for PM10 in Wanliu was 45.45 μg/m3 with the RMSE for SARIMA being 51.19 μg/m3 which is 5.74 μg/m3 above it.

 ## Conclusion and Recommendations

 In conclusion found that a SARIMA Model gave the best forcasting in terms of AIC score (model performance).
 The RMSE was better for the ARIMA model; however its AIC score was above 1,700 compared to around the 1,200 for SARIMA.
+I also found that there is a very strong positive correlation between the feature NO2 and target variable PM10.
+Finally, the air pollution is on a overall decline in Beijing.

-The recommendations that I propose is for:
+The recommendations I would give to the UNEP are:

-1. Enforcing emission regulation on industries such as coal mining and chemical plants.
-Industries that heavily contribute to the air pollutant NO2.

-(add more specific recommendations to stations Dongsi and Wanliu)
+1. SARIMA models provide the best forecasting.
+2. Implement a similar program for districts in Beijing such as the Toxics Release Inventory Program here in the United States - where industrial and federal facilities report their pollution prevention activities will encourage industries that contribute heavily to air pollution in becoming more sustainable and environmentally friendly.
+3. The UNEP should team up with big tech industries, like Xiaomi who reside in the Haidian district, and plan to take necessary steps towards carbon neutrality through the way they manufacture their products.

 ## Future Insights

+Some of the future steps that I would like to take is to analyze current trends on air pollution.
+As mentioned above air pollution is on the overall decline in Beijing; therefore I would like to see if that trend continued amongst the pandemic, movement towards electric vehicles, and enviornmental laws that China has enacted more recently.

-The future steps that I would like to is to analyze current air pollution trends.
-Since the pandemic and a stronger movement to electric vehicles how is air pollution now?
-I would also like to include health data of each district in Beijing.
-How many people suffer from asthma in these districts?
-Has asthma rate gotten worse since the really bad year of air pollution in 2012?
-Finally I would also like to add monitoring equipment to the data, to see if the monitoring equipment is up to date, if they are prone to give misreadings, etc.
+I would also like to add health data from the districts in which the station were located such as how many people have asthma and if that number has grown over the years.
+And finally I would also like to add the monitoring equipment data such as how old is it and if it is prone to give misreadings.

 Would also like to deploy this model in a dashboard in Tableau so stay tune for that!